Report to the Secretary of the Treasury from the Treasury Borrowing Advisory Committee

 Dear Madam Secretary:

-In light of this financial and economic backdrop, the Committee reviewed Treasury’s August 2022 Quarterly Refunding Presentation.
-Based on the marketable borrowing estimates published on August 1, Treasury currently projects net marketable borrowing of $444 billion in Q4 FY 2022 (Q3 CY 2022), with an end-of-September cash balance of $650 billion.
-The borrowing estimate is higher than at the May refunding, most notably because SOMA portfolio run-off was not included in the May projection.
-For Q1 FY 2023 (Q4 CY 2022), the net privately-held marketable borrowing need is estimated to be $400 billion, with a cash balance of $700 billion at the end of December.
+In light of this financial and economic backdrop, the Committee reviewed Treasury’s February 2022 Quarterly Refunding Presentation.
+Based on the marketable borrowing estimates published on January 31, the Treasury currently projects a net privately-held marketable borrowing1 need of $729 billion for Q2 FY 2022 (Q1 CY 2022), with an end-of-March cash balance of $650 billion.
+For Q3 FY 2022 (Q2 CY 2022), the net privately-held marketable borrowing need is estimated to be $66 billion, with a cash balance of $700 billion at the end of June.
 These estimates do not include impacts from any additional legislation that could potentially be passed.

 Overall, the recommended path of auction sizes for the current and next quarter should allow Treasury to meet its financing needs in an efficient manner while maintaining flexibility to accommodate further meaningful funding needs should they arise.
-Over a longer horizon, this issuance path is expected to keep the average maturity of Treasury debt and its average duration roughly unchanged; leave the T-bill share of outstanding debt within the recommended 15% to 20% range; and gradually increase the share of TIPS in outstanding debt.
-Of course, given the considerable uncertainty surrounding the economy and projected borrowing needs, Treasury will need to retain flexibility in its approach.
+Over a longer horizon, this issuance path would lengthen the average maturity of Treasury debt and the average duration of debt to levels modestly above their historical ranges; leave the T-bill share of outstanding debt within the recommended 15% to 20% range; and gradually increase the share of TIPS in outstanding debt.
+Of course, given the considerable uncertainty surrounding current fiscal projections, the economy, and the Fed’s balance sheet policy, Treasury will need to retain flexibility in its approach.

 Chair, Treasury Borrowing Advisory Committee